 Salon licenses expire November 30th of even years.

-Barbers and restricted barbers must complete a minimum of two (2) hours a Barber board-approved HIV/AIDS continuing education course each renewal cycle.
+Barbers and restricted barbers must complete a minimum of a 2-hour Barber board-approved HIV/AIDS continuing education course each renewal cycle.
 This is the only course required for renewal.
 Barber Assistants do not need any continuing education for license renewal.

 All Barber licenses expire July 31st of even years.